OnChainSurvivor/OnChainSurvivor/README.md

 ## Onchain Survivor🔗🏆

-Welcome to **OnChain Survivor** Official Repository ! 🌐🎮 The usage of AI in the development of this game is not just encouraged but considered mandatory.Fun, simplicity, decentralization, and openness are the foundational pillars of the project.
+Welcome to **OnChain Survivor** Official Repository ! 🌐🎮 The usage of AI in the development of this game is not just encouraged but considered mandatory.
+Fun, simplicity, decentralization, and openness are the foundational pillars of the project.

 ## 🌟About the Project🌟

-Onchain Survivor is a web-based game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
-Players can navigate a 2.5D environment to do what they do best...
-Survive Together! while enjoying blockchain features to enhance their gameplay experience.
+Onchain Survivor is an upcoming  web-based top-down arena shooter survival roguelite  game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
+Players can navigate a 3D environment to do what they do best...
+Survive Together!

 ### 🔑Key Features🔑

 - **Decentralized Gameplay**: Enjoy a truly decentralized multiplayer experience with peer-to-peer connections.
 No central server required.
 You can keep a copy of the client and fire it up connecting with a friend.
-- **Blockchain Integration**: Interact with the Ethereum blockchain using Web3.js.
-Ethereum will hold the game data.
+- **Blockchain Integration**: Interact with the dynamic blockchain technology and data.
-- **3D Graphics**: Experience immersive 2.5D graphics powered by Three.js.
+- **3D Graphics**: Experience immersive 3D graphics powered by Three.js.
-- **Cross-Platform**: Play directly in your web browser, Either desktop or mobile, without the need for additional installations.
+- **Cross-Platform**: Play directly in your web browser, Either desktop or mobile, without the need for additional clients.
 Simple is best.
 - **Variable Gameplay**: Every play is different, try as many times as you want.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈